 To upload Software Image perform as follows:

+- 2. Click Add Image.

+- 3. Add Software image window appears.

+- If the On-Premises account has onboarded to any anchor account in cloud.

-- 2. Click Add Image. - 3.
-Click Download from cnMaestro Cloud and select Device Type.
+- a.
+Click Download from cnMaestro Cloud,

+- b.
+Select Device Type.